 As with anything, start with small ideas and the basics.
 Talk about how money is exchanged for items, maybe with the help of a grocery store playset or some fake money and items around the house.
 You should also explain where the money comes from, and that you have to work to get money.
 This teaches them the basics that they will need to know, and it shows them how important it is to earn money.
 You can also take your child food shopping with you and explain what all the prices on the shelves mean, and explain that you're giving the money to the cashier to buy the items.

-Once your child has their own GoHenry prepaid debit card, you can also explain to them how their balance works.
+Once your child has their own GoHenry kids debit card, you can also explain to them how their balance works.
 You can encourage them to check their balance before buying anything to check that they have enough money, and they can see the balance go down when they buy something.

 Related: Explaining where money comes from